 The bonus?
 Our format, location, program support, and strong student community work in concert to make commuting manageable.

 Oakland International Airport (OAK) is minutes away, with San Francisco (SFO) and San Jose (SJC) International Airports within one hour’s drive as well.
 BART trains connect both OAK and SFO to Berkeley.
+You can often find classmates on your flight or at the airport.
+Connect on social media to see who’s where and to make study and ride-share plans.

 All executive MBA students juggle school with some combination of career, family, friends, and commute.
 Your classmates understand this.
 They also understand the benefit of working collaboratively to grow success for the entire community.
 You can count on them to loop you in and catch you up—and to ask the same of you when needed.